Filipe-Cumaru/msfem-sandbox/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3) License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.